HouQiming/ama/readme.md

 Key features:
 - **Works on anything** The system can process any code as is.
 It will parse whatever it understands and let unrecognized syntax pass through unchanged.
 - **Bidirectional** Many filters have an inverse version so you can translate upstream to your favorite dialect, develop there, then translate them back before committing.
-You can start or quit Amalang at any time you choose in any project you need.
-- **Extensible** Filters are written in a very simple Javascript API.
+- **Low effort** The core of Amalang is a very simple Javascript API.
+One can hook up a tiny DSL in hours then ditch it when there is no longer a need to keep up.

 Works best on languages with a reasonable resemblance to C. That includes Python.
 See `example/` to see more of Amalang in action.